How can I negotiate a higher pay rate for a nanny job?

 Pay rate and benefits are usually discussed during the first in-person interview.
 By the time it comes up in conversation, you should already have a good idea of the scope of the job and what it will entail.
 With the prep work you’ve done, you should be able to have an open and honest conversation about pay.

-Build yourself up before proposing a rate
+Build yourself up before you propose a rate

 If the family hasn’t suggested a rate, take advantage of this opportunity.
 You’re the expert, Pong says.